 Do these rules also apply to the sale of my home in the UK?

 Yes, they can also apply to that.
 There are complex rules applying to the sale of your home in the UK and you should read the page Capital gains tax on the sale of your home.

 What about tax in the country where I am living?

-Each country has its own rules on Capital Gains Tax.
+Each country may have its own rules on capital gains tax.
 If you dispose of any asset while you are living outside the UK, you may have to pay foreign tax on any gain that arises.
 You will need to take advice locally.
-Any foreign tax that you pay may be used in whole, or in part, against any liability you have to UK Capital Gains Tax in relation to the same disposal.
+Any foreign tax that you pay may be used in whole, or in part, against any liability you have to UK CGT in relation to the same disposal.

 Where can I find further information?

 You can find some basic information on tax if you return to the UK after living abroad on GOV.UK.